-At the moment, I’d probably have a hard time writing about other things without my emotions spilling onto the page so best to deal with it head on.
+At the moment, I’d probably have a hard time writing about other things without my emotions spilling onto the page anyway, so best to deal with it head-on.

 I’m sure there are a lot of people out there in the same boat whether there’s a health issue hanging over your head or something that is scaring you senseless and making you feel like your life is on hold.

-Please share this post with your friends, hopefully it will give a glimmer of hope and support to someone in a similar situation.
+Please share this post with your friends on social media.
+Hopefully, it will give a glimmer of hope and support to someone in a similar situation.

 Update – I’m happy to report that the surgery went well and that I am fully recovered.
 Yeah!

 Read Next – 10 Behaviors That Stop You Growing as a Person